memfault/interrupt/_drafts/fwup-signing.md

 Last but not least, we need to verify the signature itself.
 This requires computing the SHA-256, and using `uECC_verify`.

-Many MCUs have hardware implementations of SHA-256, but in our case we used a software implementation provided by a library called CIFRA[^cifra].
+Many MCUs have hardware implementations of SHA-256, but in our case, we used a software implementation provided by a library called CIFRA[^cifra].
 We only need to add two files from CIFRA to our build: `cifra/src/sha256.c` and `cifra/src/blockwise.c`, as well as two paths to our include path: `cifra/src` and `cifra/src/ext`.